perladvent/perldotcom/content/article/_pub_2004_10_14_file_editing.md

 ### [Recursing Directories]{#recursing}

-For our final example, let's deal with a major weakness in the way we've been doing things so far â we're not recursing into directories, instead expecting all of the files we need to read to appear explicitly on the command line.
+For our final example, let's deal with a major weakness in the way we've been doing things so far — we're not recursing into directories, instead expecting all of the files we need to read to appear explicitly on the command line.
 To perform the recursion, we need to pull out the big
 guns: `File::Find`.
 This Perl module provides very powerful recursion